JovanTTT/FandangoProject/README.md

 ## Data Sources

-- Fandango's movie ratings from [Year].
+- "fandango_scrape.csv" --> Fandango's movie ratings from [2015].
-- Comparison data from other movie rating platforms (e.g., IMDb, Rotten Tomatoes).
+- "all_sites_scores.csv" --> Comparison data from other movie rating platforms (IMDb, Rotten Tomatoes).

 ## Methodology

 1. **Data Collection**: Gathered movie ratings data from Fandango and other platforms.
 2. **Data Cleaning**: Cleaned and structured the data using Pandas.
-3. **Analysis**: Performed exploratory data analysis (EDA) to compare ratings using NumPy for computations.
+3. **Analysis**: Performed exploratory data analysis to compare ratings using NumPy for computations.
 4. **Visualization**: Used Seaborn and Matplotlib to create visualizations that highlight discrepancies in ratings.

 ## Key Findings